scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 1. make sure that a good number of people exercise the feature, try to break it, refine it and raise any red flags about it;
 2. provide a detailed review of the feature, especially for the contentious ones; and, finally
-3. straw poll will be take on each feature, as a smoke test for the real vote
+3. straw poll will be taken on each feature, as a smoke test for the real vote

 Note that the feature review will still involve the community - it will not be done in a vaccum.